Artificial-Pancreas/iAPSdocs/docs/EN/settings/configuration/preferences/smbsettings.md

 - SMBs reduce blood sugar more quickly than temporary basal rates.
 - If you want iAPS to make all SMB decisions, select Enable SMB Always and leave the other settings deselected.
 - If you want to configure SMBs only to run in certain conditions, follow the directions below.
-- For a detailed look at when SMBs are delivered, see chart.
+- For a detailed look at when SMBs are delivered, see chart in [Are SMBs Allowed?](#are-smbs-allowed-?) section.
 - For setup recommendations, see the Start Up Guide at (www.iaps-app.org).

 :::